 - get a result

-On this example the neurone that represent a strawberry has a 87% probability, so we can say that we’re 87% sure that this is a strawberry!
+On this example the neuron that represents a strawberry has an 87% probability, so we can say that we’re 87% sure that this is a strawberry!

 Applying the model

 Let’s try to apply the same ANN on another image, for instance: an apple.

 The weights and the equation we use are the same for any image we’ll apply the model on.
 However, since the input is different the computation, the middle layer scores and the output layer will be different.

 On this example, our output layer demonstrates 80% on the “not a strawberry” neuron.

 Great! we have a model!
 This is the very basic concept of how can machine learning models be built.
 A little more accurately: this is a simplified variation on a deep learning model, which is one drop in the machine learning models ocean.